vsbuffalo/annotatr/README.md

 feel like what I (and maybe others) want to do 90% of the time is simple and deserves a simple way to do it.

-The purpose of this package is annotate variants using a subset of a GFF file.
+The purpose of this package is annotate variants by overlapping genomic features using a subset of a GFF file.
 The end result is the exact same dataframe/tibble you put in, plus some additional columns indicator how many of each feature are overlapped by a particular variant row.
 It's much like `bedtools annotate`, but meant to be party of tidyverse pipelines.
+It feels like 90% of annotation problems come down to finding overlapping features and appending them as columns, yet (AFAIK) there's no set of functions to get us there.

 For extremely thorough variant annotation (e.g.  finding LoF variants, finding frameshifts, etc.) see GEMINI, SNPeff, or Annovar.

 It uses `GenomicRanges` for the overlap finding, but is designed to work with the tidyverse.
 This is sort of the next iteration of my experimental